pendo-io/pendo-mobile-sdk/pnddocs/react_native_navigation.md

 Please pay attention to the following APIs ``` setup ``` and ```startSession``` the former *must* be called once per session and will create initial setup for the SDK, the later should be called whenever you have the visitor you would like to assign the analytics/guides to.
 In case you would like to have an anonymous visitor pass ```nil``` to the ```startSession``` and call it again as soon as you have the visitor.

 ## Limitations
-* To support hybrid mode in React native navigation please open a ticket
+* To support hybrid mode with React Native Navigation please open a ticket